djh1997/proj324/log.md

 # 30/04/2018

-tidy code by moving jokes and making buttons more dynamic
+tidy code by moving jokes, making buttons more dynamic and work on report